jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 });
 ```

-Save your HTML file and reload the test page in your browser.
+Copy the above jQuery code into your HTML file where it says '// Your code goes here'.
+Then, save your HTML file and reload the test page in your browser.
 Clicking the link should now first display an alert pop-up, then continue with the default behavior of navigating to http://jquery.com.

 For `click` and most other [events](http://api.jquery.com/category/events/), you can prevent the default behavior by calling `event.preventDefault()` in the event handler: